denten-books/plain-text/0-intro.md

 a stage for meaning-making, and like the stage to disappear from view.

-The condition of exile, by contrast, allows the displaced to once again transform habituated medium into meaningful information.
+The condition of exile, by contrast, allows the displaced to once again transform habituated media into meaningful information.
 In exile, "everything is unusual," Flusser writes [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
 Discovery, he concludes "begins as soon as the blanket is pulled away," where